deanblackborough/gm-platformer/README.md

 ## Bugs & issues
 - If a moving jump through platform is moving in x and y there is a little player wobble when the platform moves in positive x and y
+- Moving platform can move you into walls

 ## Credits